+Published by

-Published by Angel Business Communications Ltd, 6 Bow Court, Fletchworth Gate, Burnsall Road, Coventry CV5 6SP, UK.
+Angel Business Communications Ltd, 6 Bow Court, Fletchworth Gate, Burnsall Road, Coventry CV5 6SP, UK.
 T: +44 (0)2476 718 970 E: info@angelbc.com

 PEW Magazine is published four times a year on a controlled circulation basis.
 Non-qualifying individuals can subscribe at: £105.00/e158 pa (UK & Europe), £138.00 pa (air mail), \$198 pa (USA).
 Cover price £4.50.
 All information herein is believed to be correct at time of going to press.
 The publisher does not accept responsibility for any errors and omissions.
 The views expressed in this publication are not necessarily those of the publisher.
 Every effort has been made to obtain copyright permission for the material contained in this publication.
-Angel Business Communications Ltd will be happy to acknowledge any copyright oversights in a subsequent issue of the publisher.
-Angel Business Communications Ltd will be happy to acknowledge written consent of the publishers.
-The paper used within this magazine is produced by chain of custody certified manufacturers, guaranteeing sustainable sourcing.® Copyright 2021.
+Angel Business Communications Ltd will be happy to acknowledge any copyright oversights in a subsequent issue of the publication.
+Angel Business Communications Ltd © Copyright 2021.
+All rights reserved.
+Contents may not be reproduced in whole or part without the written consent of the publishers.
+The paper used within this magazine is produced by chain of custody certified manufacturers, guaranteeing sustainable sourcing.© Copyright 2021.